johnshearing/iotaAirgappedClientServerWallet/README.md

  The app runs well but it doesn't do anything IOTA related yet.
  IOTA functionality will be built in very shortly.
  The focus now is on getting the framework right.
- Then building on top of the framework will go quickly.
+ Then building on top of this DIY framework will go quickly.

  The wallet will:
  * Have database functionality.